Dogs may dig for entertainment when they learn that roots and soil "play back." Your dog may be digging for entertainment if:

 Regardless of the reason your dog is digging, don't:

 - Punish your dog after the fact.
-This won't address the cause of the behavior, and it will worsen any digging that's motivated by fear or anxiety.
+This won't address the cause of the behavior and will worsen any digging that's motivated by fear or anxiety.

 - Stake out your dog near a hole they've dug or fill the hole with water.